freerailway/igmn/README.md

     python tfproc.py

 ## Usage
-### I want to edit the rules:
+### I want to edit the rules
 This code only have 25 rules.
 You can modify them as much as you need.
 1. Files

         ./dicts/entdis.txt     ...
 Rules for Entity Distinction type ./dicts/caulsality.txt ...
 Rules for Caulsality type
         ./dicts/structure.txt  ...
 Rules for Structure type
-2. Rule Formation
-    All the rules have the same formation:
+2. Rule Formation: all the rules have the same formation

         Subtree|TypicalWords|Output
     Subtree: the tree structure and dependency tags to match the full dependency tree of a sentence